Tulsi Gabbard 2020 presidential campaign: March

 In the American Samoan caucus, Gabbard received 103 votes — or 29.3% of the total caucus-goers — and, initially, one delegate.
 She later earned a second delegate from American Samoa after an error made by the officials was discovered.
 Of the Super Tuesday primaries in the contiguous states, Gabbard received her highest percentage in Oklahoma, where she won 1.7% of the votes.
 In Super Tuesday II, Gabbard received 868 votes (1%) in Idaho, 9,461 votes (1%) in Michigan, 989 votes (0%) in Mississippi, 4,879 votes (1%) in Missouri, and 89 votes (1%) in North Dakota.
 She received 12,391 votes, or 0.85%, in the Washington State Democratic Primary.
 Gabbard had a similar performance in the Super Tuesday III primaries, in each of which she received less than 1% of the vote.

 Following the suspension of the campaigns of all the Democratic Party candidates except Joe Biden and Bernie Sanders by early March 2020, Gabbard became the only woman or person of color still in the presidential race.
 She told ABC News she was staying in the race because it is "an opportunity to speak to Americans every single day about the sea change we need in our foreign policy."

 In March, during the coronavirus pandemic, Gabbard stated in a tweet that she was opposed to holding primaries until the pandemic eases due to the risk of the virus spreading, along with concerns that it could reduce turnout among elderly voters.

 On March 19, 2020, Gabbard dropped out of the 2020 election and endorsed then-candidate Joe Biden.
+In her 2024 memoir, she wrote: "At that point, I had heard that Bernie Sanders was just days away from endorsing Biden, so it was clear to me that the primary election was basically over.
+Knowing Biden would be the nominee, I suspended my campaign and endorsed him, concluding that this would provide the best, and probably only, opportunity for me to be in a position to try to influence him".